Smoked Jalapeno Poppers

 Ingredient Notes and Substitutions

-- Jalapenos – The star of our dish!
+• Jalapenos – The star of our dish!
 When removing the stems and seeds, wear gloves and thoroughly wash your hands afterward.

-Those juices and seeds hold all of the spice and you don’t want to accidentally touch your face, your pets, or other items in your kitchen with those oils on your fingers. - Bacon – Use uncooked bacon for easier wrapping, and to take on all of the smoky goodness from the smoker.
-I really don’t recommend using precooked microwave bacon.
+Those juices and seeds hold all of the spice, and you don’t want to accidentally touch your face, your pets, or other items in your kitchen with those oils on your fingers.

-- Scallions – If you don’t like the very distinct flavor that scallions have, try chives or shallots!
 Either will add that sharp, oniony flavor that we’re going for.
 You can also leave them out entirely.

-- Chili Powder – I like to use New Mexico chili powder for authentic chile heat, without the extra seasonings you find in regular chili powder.
-But if all you have is the regular blend, that’s totally fine!
+• Chili Powder – I like to use New Mexico chili powder for authentic chile heat, without the extra seasonings you find in regular chili powder.

-- Smoked Paprika – I don’t recommend substituting regular paprika for smoked paprika.
 The smoked kind really has that, well, smoky flavor that defines this dish!
-It’s a must-have for these smoked appetizers.
+It’s a must-have for this smoked jalapeno recipe.

-- Cream Cheese and Cheddar Cheese – I like to keep things easy and classic with these two cheeses!
+• Cream Cheese and Cheddar Cheese – I like to keep things easy and classic with these two cheeses!

 But almost any other shredded cheese can be swapped in for the cheddar.
 Feeling even more adventurous?
 Try feta or goat cheese!

-Smoked Jalapeno Poppers Tips and Tricks
+Smoked Jalapeno Tips and Tricks

-Close the peppers tightly.
+• Close the peppers tightly.

 Before you start smoking jalapenos, soak some toothpicks in water and stick them right through your peppers.
-This will keep the bacon wrapped tightly around the jalapenos while they smoke!

-Shred the cheese fresh.
+• Shred the cheese fresh.

 You can really notice the difference when you use freshly shredded cheese versus the bagged stuff.
 It melts easier and has a sharper, more distinct flavor.

-Use room temperature cream cheese.
+• Use room-temperature cream cheese.

 Storing and Reheating Leftovers